 Immortal: Recognized for their tendency to drive as fast as they can everywhere they go, the immortal believe that nothing will happen to them…just someone else.
 For this reason they are truly among the most hazardous on the road.
 Their aggressiveness can often startle others, which leads to a chain reaction.
 Fortunately, however, this characteristic seems to be one mainly of younger drivers, and seems to lessen over time and with experience.

 Safe: There are a lot of safe, conscientious drivers on the road, and Bow Valley Insurance would like to reward you for your diligence in keeping yourself and others from harm while commuting, shopping or ferrying kids around to sporting events on busy Calgary streets.
 We have a number of ways you can save on your auto insurance now, and several ways to find further savings.
-Apply for a free quote today!
+Apply for a free car insurance quote today!